 Why Eat More Vegetables in the Winter?

 It’s no secret that eating vegetables provide many health benefits.
 Studies have shown that people who eat more vegetables and fruits as part of an overall healthy diet are likely to have a reduced risk of some chronic diseases.
-Vegetables provide nutrients vital for the health and maintenance of your body.
+Produce provides nutrients vital for the health and maintenance of your body.

 What is a Winter CSA?

-The advantages to these programs are huge as they create a mutually beneficial relationship where farmers receive money upfront to help with their operating costs and members receive local produce directly from the farm.
+The advantages to these programs are plentiful as they create a mutually beneficial relationship where farmers receive money upfront to help with their operating costs, and members receive local produce directly from the farm.

 For the consumer, Winter CSAs provide fresh produce often lacking in the supermarkets since most vegetables are being brought in from warmer climates.
 While the farmers receive money during non-growing seasons to help continue and further their operations.
 It’s a win-win!

 At the end of a season, farmers often have harvested vegetables left from the field, in root cellars for the winter.
 With a Winter CSA program, these vegetables are boxed up and delivered to their members.

 Each farm has its method of operation, but most provide a monthly produce box containing approximately 15 pounds of vegetables.
 The contents will vary, but you can expect potatoes, watermelon radish, purple-top turnips, parsnips, rutabaga, carrots, beets, leeks, winter squash, celeriac, and cabbage.